shofdahl/tp3/README.md

 # tp3
-for DTC 497 -- Tiny Project #3
+This is the README file for Tiny Project #3